This article is written by Saswoti Rath a law graduate from SOA NATIONAL INSTITUTE OF LAW BA LL. B(Hons) during her internship at LeDroit India.

 Judicial scrutiny, procedural rigour, and effective legal practice are essential in applying these provisions.
 The courts exercise their powers judiciously, balancing the right to challenge unreliable testimony with the protection of witnesses from undue harassment or irrelevant attacks This process not only exposes deception and error but also reinforces the foundational principles of truth and justice in the adversarial system.

 In a legal system striving for fairness, the power to impeach the credit of witnesses remains a vital safeguard.
-It ensures that the fact-finding process is informed by trustworthy evidence, upholds the rights of all parties, and maintains public confidence in the administration of justice.
-Through rigorous application of the Indian Evidence Act’s provisions, the courts are better equipped to discern the truth and deliver just outcomes.
+It ensures that trustworthy evidence guides the fact-finding process, protects the rights of all parties, and strengthens public confidence in the administration of justice.
+By rigorously applying the provisions of the Indian Evidence Act, the courts enhance their ability to discern the truth and deliver just outcomes.